-When in doubt, it’s a good idea to start with an outdoor area rug.
-Put simply, an outdoor area rug will go a long way towards grounding the space.
+When in doubt, it’s a good idea to start with an outdoor rug.
+Put simply, an outdoorrug will go a long way towards grounding the space.
 This item can also set the color palette for the rest of your design.
-In addition, if you have a lot of seating, consider some outdoor throw pillows to go along with it.
+In addition, if you have a large seating area, consider some outdoor throw pillows to go along with it.

 Finally, no outdoor area would be complete without some greenery.
 If you have a green thumb, feel free to decorate with plants to your heart’s content.
 However, even if you’re not a master gardener, you’re still in luck.
 These days, they have plenty of faux plants that look just like the real thing.